benhatsor/Fetch/README.md

 /*
 Response {
-  body: 'This is an example movie.',
+  text: 'This is an example movie.',
   ...
 }
 */